openvstorage/ovs-documentation/Administration/usingtheapi/vpool.md

 ### vPool object structure

--   backend_type: The Backend type.
-(ALBA, Amazon, Ceph, Distributed, Local, Swift)
--   backend_type_guid: The GUID of the Backend type.
 -   configuration: The vPool configuration known by the StorageDriver.
 -   connection: Connection (IP, URL, Domainname, Zone, ...) for the Storage Backend.
 -   description: Description of the vPool.